GaloisInc/saw-training/Swap.rst

 After verification, we know that this is the case *no matter which integers* :math:`x` and :math:`y` are.

+In other words, ``swap_is_ok`` wraps the C specification ``swap_spec``.
+The C specification takes care of making sure that the pointer arguments to ``swap`` are non-null, and it checks that the pointers have exchanged targets after calling ``swap``.
+The SAW wrapper establishes the symbolic values, and ensures that the return value is ``true``.

 .. note::

     :term:`SAWScript` distinguishes between defining a name and saving the result of a command.
 Use ``let`` to define a name, which may refer to a command or a value, and ``<-`` to run a command and save the result under the given name.

 Finally, on line 10, the ``crucible_llvm_verify`` command is used to instruct SAW to carry out verification.
 The important arguments are ``swapmod``, which specifies the LLVM module that contains the code to be verified; ``"swap_spec"``, the function to be symbolically executed; ``swap_is_ok``, the SAW specification to check ``"swap_spec"`` against; and ``abc``, the name of the solver that will check whether the program satisfies the specification.
 The other two arguments control the use of helpers and certain details of symbolic execution, and are described :ref:`later in this tutorial<compositional-verification>`.
+This verification script provides the same level of assurance that exhaustive testing would provide, but it completes in a tiny fraction of the time, fast enough to be part of a standard CI workflow.

 Exercises: Getting Started with SAW
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~